VitaeTeam/ViLight/contrib/secp_HOWTO.md

 Electron Cash's [CashShuffle](https://www.cashshuffle.com) makes heavy use elliptic curve cryptography with each message sent.
 Since Python-only cryptography is incredibly slow (and potentially susceptible to side-channel exploits), libsecp is required for [CashShuffle](https://www.cashshuffle.com) within Electron Cash.
 The reason for this requirement is simple: you would be interfering with the speed and security of other shufflers by *not* using libsecp.
 Thus in order to be a reliable partner for other shuffle participants, Electron Cash requires you to use this library if you want to enable [CashShuffle](https://www.cashshuffle.com).

-### Using libsecp with Electron Cash
+### Using libsecp with Vilight

 You have a few options:

   - If on **Windows**, it's recommended you run one of the [release .exe files available here](https://github.com/VitaeTeam/ViLight/releases).
 The library is included in the `.exe`.
   - If on **macOS**, it's recommended you install Electron Cash from the [release .dmg available here](https://github.com/VitaeTeam/ViLight/releases).
 The library is included in the `.app` bundle.
-  - For **Linux x86_64** (the most common architecture), the Electron Cash [release srcdist .tar.gz available here](https://github.com/VitaeTeam/ViLight/releases) should have the library pre-compiled and living in the `lib/` subfolder of the tarball.
+  - For **Linux x86_64** (the most common architecture), the Vilight [release srcdist .tar.gz available here](https://github.com/VitaeTeam/ViLight/releases) should have the library pre-compiled and living in the `lib/` subfolder of the tarball.
 You can simply run Electron Cash "from source" (which, paradoxically, does include a compiled library embedded within it), and it should work.
   - For other architectures and/or Unixey OS's, or if running from *git head* then proceed to the sections below.

 ### If running from github head -- dev mode ;)